telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 Starting with [R3 2023 (17.2.23.1010)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2023-17-2-23-1010) we introduced SkiaSharp-based graphics engine, which is cross-platform.
 The active graphics engine is determined by the value of the __engineName__ element of the [processing Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/processing-element%}) which corresponds with the members of the [Telerik.Drawing.Contract.GraphicsEngine enumeration](/api/telerik.drawing.contract.graphicsengine).

-When using SkiaSharp make sure to reference the `Telerik.Drawing.SkiaSharp` NuGet package or assembly.
+When using SkiaSharp, reference the `Telerik.Drawing.Skia` NuGet package or assembly.

 The next libraries should also be referenced when using SkiaSharp.
 The snippet is relevant for Ubuntu or Debian and may differ for other Linux distributions: